There are currently 3 types of coaching accreditations available:

 • Respect the talent, developmental stage and goals of each individual athlete and help each athlete reach their full potential.

-4. Be fair, considerate and honest with athletes
+12.5 Be fair, considerate, and honest with athletes.

-• Language, manner, punctuality, preparation and presentation should display the highest standards.
+• Language, manners, punctuality, preparation, and presentation should display high standards.

 • Encourage your athletes to demonstrate the same qualities.

-• Maintain or improve your current NCAS accreditation
+• Maintain or improve your current Coaching accreditation.

 • Seek continual improvements through performance appraisal and ongoing coach education.

-• Provide a training program which is planned and sequential and maintain appropriate records.
+• Provide a training program which is planned and sequential.

 • The guidelines of national and international bodies governing your sport should be followed.
-Please contact your sport for a copy of its rule book, constitution, by-laws, relevant policies e.g. Anti-Doping Policy, selection procedures.
+Please refer to the MA website for a copy of the MoMS, regulations, constitution, by-laws, and relevant policies e.g. Anti-Doping Policy, Child Welfare Code of Conduct etc.

 • Be alert to any forms of abuse directed towards your athletes from other sources whilst they are in your care.

-11. Provide a safe environment for training and competition.
+12.12 Provide an appropriate environment for training and competition.

-• Ensure equipment and facilities meet safety standards.
+• Ensure equipment and facilities are suitable for purpose and meet compliance standards.

 • Equipment, rules, training, and the environment need to be appropriate for the age and ability of the athletes.